MileHacker Logo

 Dining & Tipping Practices

-Keep your hands visible (above the table) while dining.
+Keep your hands visible (higher than the table) while dining.
 Meals are gatherings to be savored.

 Mealtime Customs